So, what is a 'relation'?

 In other words, the domain is all of the x-values.

-Is the set of the second numbers in each pair, or the y-values
+Is the set of the second numbers in each pair, or the y-values.

-of the Domain and Range
+Picture of Domain and Range

 Example 2